Texas vs Penn State Players to Watch - Second Round

 Texas Players to Watch

-Timmy Allen posts a team-best 5.4 rebounds per game.
-He is also averaging 10.3 points and 3.6 assists, shooting 48.2% from the field.
+Timmy Allen averages a team-leading 5.4 rebounds per contest.
+He is also putting up 10.3 points and 3.6 assists, shooting 48.2% from the field.

-Dylan Disu is averaging 8.5 points, 1 assists and 4.3 rebounds per contest.
+Dylan Disu is posting 8.5 points, 1 assists and 4.3 rebounds per contest.

 Penn State Players to Watch

-The Nittany Lions get 14.3 points, 6.2 rebounds and 0.9 assists per game from Seth Lundy.
+Seth Lundy is averaging 14.3 points, 6.2 rebounds and 0.9 assists per contest, making 44.8% of his shots from the field and 40.2% from beyond the arc, with 2.6 triples per contest.

-Funk gets the Nittany Lions 12.5 points, 3 rebounds and 1.1 assists per game.
+Funk gets the Nittany Lions 12.5 points, 3 rebounds and 1.1 assists per contest.
 He also delivers 0.6 steals and 0.1 blocked shots.

 The Nittany Lions receive 8.8 points, 2.9 rebounds and 2 assists per game from Camren Wynter.